saymrwulf/tensorflow/notes.md

-2024-12-02T19:06:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (tensorflow) 2024-12-09T21:05:00 - Refactor for clarity, might break a few tests though (tensorflow) 2024-12-09T02:24:00 - Quick fix, referencing a known issue from the official repo (tensorflow)
+2024-12-02T19:06:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (tensorflow) 2024-12-09T21:05:00 - Refactor for clarity, might break a few tests though (tensorflow) 2024-12-09T02:24:00 - Quick fix, referencing a known issue from the official repo (tensorflow) 2024-12-09T19:21:00 - Quick fix, referencing a known issue from the official repo (tensorflow)